-On DN 248 and 277, data from six MBES crosslines were acquired by NOAA Ship THOMAS JEFFERSON.
+On DN 272 through 277, data from four MBES crosslines were acquired by NOAA Ship THOMAS JEFFERSON.
 Mainscheme and crossline data were analyzed in a HIPS BASE surface (see project DAPR).
-On average, the crosslines were 0.8 meters deeper than the mainscheme data.
+Based on ten randomly chosen sample points per crossline, the crosslines averaged 0.6 meters deeper than the mainscheme data.
+Several potential causes of this discrepancy were tested (See USGS Stellwagen Bank Data Memorandum in Appendix V).
+There was no single cause that could adequately explain the difference, but it is likely due to a combination of draft measurement errors on both CREED and THOMAS JEFFERSON, and tidal epoch change.
+The OSD shows excellent agreement with charted soundings and is valid for superceding the chart in those places where there is disagreement.
 Concur.
 See Also Evaluation Report.